openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 * Enable backup/restore workflows external to MicroShift
 * Provide a workflow for exporting data from a MicroShift cluster
 * Enabling MicroShift deployment without CSI Snapshotter.
 This falls under platform composability and is out of scope
-* Describe MicroShift installation processes
+* Describe MicroShift installation and configuration processes in detail
+* Support snapshots of the root disk / partition.
+In the context of this document, only PersistentVolumeClaims and PersistentVolumes can be snapshot.

 ## Proposal